 Changing the meeting culture in a large organization is a complex task, and it requires more than sending a couple of colleagues off-site for a course in meeting facilitation.
 Rather, it requires a coordinated effort across multiple meetings in different parts of the organization.
 DecisionCaddy go through four steps, when improving meeting culture across large organizations.

-WHY: Learn how you can avoid wasting your time and get to the decisions you need from the meeting.
-DecisionCaddy will explain which activities you should prioritize when managing the five phases of forum facilitation.
+Learn how you can avoid wasting your time and get to the decisions you need from the meeting.
+Mikkel explains which activities you should prioritize when managing the five phases of forum facilitation.

 Get to know DecisionCaddy